NetMQ/NetMQ.ReactiveExtensions/README.md

 ## Compiling from source

 - Install [Visual Studio 2015 Update 3](https://www.visualstudio.com/en-us/news/releasenotes/vs2015-update3-vs).
 - Install "[.NET Core 1.1 SDK - Installer](https://www.microsoft.com/net/download/core)" from https://www.microsoft.com/net/download/core.
-Unless this is installed, there may be compile errors.
+If  this is not installed, or .NET Core 1.0.1 is installed, there may be compile errors.
 - If the project does not compile on your machine, raise an issue here on GitHub.

 ## Demos